Leena Jung: Early life and family

 Leena Jung was born in Bangkok to a Thai Chinese family.
-She is the 9th child of the 12 children of Ki-ngo Sae-Jung and Lungmui Sae-Tang, Teochew migrants from Shantou, China.
+She is the ninth of 12 children of Ki-ngo Sae-Jung and Lungmui Sae-Tang, Teochew migrants from Shantou, China.
 Her family name is 曾, pronounced as Jung in Teochew or Zeng in Mandarin Chinese.
 Her family lived on Worachak Road and ran a palm fruit juice business.

 She was named Leena because her parents could not understand the Thai language.
 When her father went to register her birth at the district office, he asked an official there to give her a Thai name.
 At that time, there was a popular Indian movie with a heroine named 'Leena', so the official gave her this name.
 Later, she changed her surname to Jungjanja in 2004 when she applied to be the governor of Bangkok because of the discrimination against people of Chinese descent in Thai political quarters.

 Leena graduated with a Bachelor of Laws from Ramkhamhaeng University and earned her attorney's license from the Lawyers' Council of Thailand under the Royal Patronage.

 Leena was married to Wanchai Sangpornsriarun but later divorced.
-They have two sons, Witchu "Bird" Sangpornsriarun, (b.
-21 September 1982), and Winai "Bank" Sangpornsriarun (b.
+They have two sons, Witchu "Bird" Sangpornsriarun (b.
+21 September 1982) and Winai "Bank" Sangpornsriarun (b.
 1987).